 2018 CAH Recognition Nomination

 The Technical Assistance and Services Center (TASC), a program of the National Rural Health Resource Center, is accepting nominations for public recognition of critical access hospitals (CAHs) throughout the United States.
 CAH Recognition is supported by the Federal Office of Rural Health Policy (FORHP).
-The previous six CAH Recognition nomination periods were for CAHs demonstrating excellence and innovation in the areas of quality, community engagement, financial turnaround, value-based health care models, care coordination and emergency medical services (EMS).
-This round of recognition is focused on innovation and collaboration in the integration of behavioral or mental health into primary care.
+The previous seven CAH Recognition nomination periods were for CAHs demonstrating excellence and innovation in the areas of quality, community engagement, financial turnaround, value-based health care models, care coordination, emergency medical services (EMS) and behavioral and mental health.
+This round of recognition is focused on innovative telehealth initiatives that are worthy of recognition because of their impact on population health.

 Innovation to Address Challenges

-For the purpose of this CAH recognition certificate, we are seeking CAHs that have taken innovative and collaborative steps to actively integrate behavioral or mental health services.
+For the purpose of this CAH recognition certificate, we are seeking CAHs that have taken innovative steps to actively integrate telehealth initiatives that have had an impact on population health.
 We invite you to participate in this recognition process.

-The goals of the CAH Recognition are to support CAHs for the work they have accomplished related to innovative and collaborative behavioral or mental health integration initiatives and to share your involvement, as a state Flex Program, in supporting these initiatives now and in the future.
-If you have a CAH that is embracing behavioral or mental health integration, please consider nominating them for this recognition.
+The goals of this CAH Recognition initiative are to recognize CAHs for their accomplishments related to innovative telehealth models or initiatives and to share your involvement, as a state Flex Program, in supporting these initiatives now and in the future.
+If you have a CAH that is embracing telehealth as a way of impacting population health and your Flex Program has supported them in the process, please consider nominating them for this recognition.
 We want to hear your story and provide recognition for your continued work with your CAHs.
-Additional insight related to resources and models and innovative approaches to behavioral or mental health integration initiatives can be found on the Rural Health Information Hub's (RHIhub) Rural Mental Health topic guide.
+Additional insight related to resources and models and innovative approaches to telehealth can be found in the related resources listed below.

-The strongest nominations will tell a compelling story of innovative and collaborative behavioral or mental health integration initiatives, providing examples of documentation, an explanation of current or future state Flex Program involvement and description of how the outcomes of the initiatives are measured to assess effectiveness.
+The strongest nominations will tell a compelling story of the integration of innovative telehealth initiatives that have had an impact on population health, providing examples of documentation, an explanation of current or future state Flex Program involvement and description of how the outcomes of the initiatives are measured to assess effectiveness.

-- Well-written, compelling story that provides background on why the hospital implemented the initiative(s) (0-3 points)
+- Well-written, compelling background on why the hospital implemented the initiative(s) to improve population health through telemedicine, including an overview of how the need was identified (0-3 points)

-- Clear description, including 2-5 qualitative and/or quantitative outcomes, that explains how the hospital has assessed that the initiative is successful and meeting community needs (0-5 points)
+- Clear description, including 2-5 qualitative and/or quantitative outcomes, that explains how the hospital has assessed that the initiative is successfully meeting community needs and improving population health (0-5 points)

 Examples of Documentation to Support a Nomination